Park Profile: Jewel's Terrace Park (Albany) - 510 Families

 A field to run on

 Our second favorite feature of this park is the large grassy area next to the playgrounds.
-My girls loved running and chasing a ball.
+My kids loved running and chasing a ball.
 The grass area is in between the playgrounds and the tennis courts making it somewhat closed off without the physical enclosure.
-There are hidden wood stumps behind the bushes where Keira and her friend had their “secret snack time.”

 The dogs are the best part of this park